Rebellion Racing: 2015 season

 On 3 February 2015, Rebellion Racing announced a new engine partnership for the 2015 FIA World Endurance Championship season.
 The Rebellion R-One LMP-1 cars will be powered by twin-turbo engines from Advanced Engine Research.
 Rebellion Racing will use AER P60 V6 GDI twin-turbocharged power units.

 On 25 March 2015, it was announced that Alexandre Imperatori and Daniel Abt had signed up with the team to pilot the squad's second car alongside Dominik Kraihamer.

 2016 season

 The Rebellion R-One LMP1 cars continued to be powered by AER P60 V6 GDI twin-turbo engines from Advanced Engine Research while also using Dunlop Tyres after previously using Michelin tyres.
-Their driver line-up would be Nick Heidfeld, Nicolas Prost and Nelson Piquet Jr. with Mathias Beche in round 4 in the #12 entry car.
+Their driver line-up would be Nick Heidfeld, Nico Prost and Nelson Piquet Jr. with Mathias Beche in round 4 in the #12 entry car.
 The #13 entry car's drivers would be Dominik Kraihamer, Alexandre Imperatori and Mathéo Tuscher.